 Largemouth & Peacock Bass Fishing Golden Gate Canals

 Here is your Largemouth & Peacock Bass Fishing Golden Gate Canals report.
-I had the pleasure to go fishing today with Redford White and his grandson Dustin.
-This will be their first time peacock bass fishing.
+I was pleased to go fishing today with Redford White and his grandson Dustin.
+This will be their first-time peacock bass fishing.

-The weather was not the best, but we made the best out of it.
-Heavy winds rolled in which was expected, almost reaching up to 35-40 mph.
-The best part was, we were supposed to go fish Okeechobee.
-I made the decision to change the spot because I knew the winds would be much worse on the Lake.
+The weather was not the best, but we made the best of it.
+Heavy winds rolled in, which was expected, almost reaching up to 35-40 mph.
+The best part was we were supposed to fish Okeechobee.
+I decided to change the spot because I knew the winds would be much worse on the Lake.

 With that switch, we had an exciting day on the water.
 We caught a lot of fish.
 Right around 60 fish between peacocks and largemouths.
 Ran through 6 dozen small domestic shiners.
-That is what we use to catch these peacocks and largemouths, they absolutely love them.
-It was a true fishing frenzy!
+That is what we use to catch these peacocks and largemouths; they love them.
+It was an actual fishing frenzy!

-Most of the peacocks are holding in the 7-9 foot depth range with a water temperature’s about 74 degrees.
-The biggest largemouth and peacock bass were both right around 4 pounds.
+Most peacocks are holding in the 7-9 foot depth range with a water temperature of about 74 degrees.
+The biggest largemouth and peacock bass fishing Golden Gate Canals are rights around 4 pounds.

-We had lots of great action over the course of the day.
-When it gets warmer the top water bite is going to go off.
+We had lots of great action over the day.
+When it gets warmer, the top water bite will go off.